Big Bathroom Shop

 Photo Credit: The Rare Plant Shop

-The only rules of the Philodendron is to water them when the first inch of soil dries out, medium light but note that if more than one leaf starts to turn yellow that it is getting too much sunlight and finally, misting the plant regularly will help the plant thrive.
-We recommend once a week.
+The only rule of the Philodendron is to water them when the first inch of soil dries out, medium light but note that if more than one leaf starts to turn yellow that it is getting too much sunlight, and finally, misting the plant regularly will help the plant thrive.

 Photo Credit: Hunker.com